wyattharrell/ios-afternoon-project-astronomy-objc/README.md

 #### Guidelines and Requirements

-1. If you haven't already done so, use the `NSOperation`-based image loading system coverred in the Concurrency modules.
+1. If you haven't already done so, use the `NSOperation`-based image loading system covered in the Concurrency modules.
 If you do this, you must write the code in Objective-C.
     - Note that the `ConcurrentOperation` subclass is not required.
 Your Objective-C `NSOperation` subclass should override `isAsynchronous` to return `YES`, then update the `ready`, `executing` and `finished` properties during the `NSURLSessionDataTask`'s execution.
 These properties are observed by the `NSOperationQueue` machinery using KVO, and therefore your use of them must be KVO-compliant.

     - KVO is tricky with the Async NSOperation.
 Read: https://developer.apple.com/documentation/foundation/nsoperation